andrewjpascual/TicTacToe/README.md

 - Player vs AI
 - AI vs AI

+## To Play:
+Install all TTT files and then run TTT.Java to play the text based tic tac toe.
+Alternatively, you can run the TTTGUI.java in order to play the GUI version of the game.

 ## Why did you build this?
 This was a challenging assignment I found that would allow me to practice event listeners, java GUI, and basic AI.